sophchoe/Binary_Classification_Pennylane_Keras/README.md

 <img width="500" alt="fraud)model" src="https://user-images.githubusercontent.com/22792633/135196338-48f08a90-64c0-47f4-b72c-e460f7c7c06f.png">

-I made a slight modification to the cost function of the paper, since Pennylane does not support state vector extraction yet.
+I am using the mean square error, which is not true to the cost function of the paper.
+It is due to the fact Pennylane does not support state vector extraction yet.

 The data flow of the code is
 - Prepare data using Pandas, Scikit-learn, and convert to Tensorflow tensors.
 One-hot encoding is used for labels.